franztapiac/y4p/README.md

 # Calculating diffusion from fluorescent images
-MATLAB code used to process fluorescent images of extracellular vesicles diffusing across collagen gel.
-Part of MEng thesis for completion of MEng Biomedical Engineering degree at Imperial College London 2015-2019.
-Project title: **Investigating the diffusion kinetics of cancer-derived extracellular vesicles (cd-EVs) in tissue models**
+MATLAB code used to process fluorescent images of extracellular vesicles moving across a collagen gel.
+Part of my MEng thesis for the completion of the MEng Biomedical Engineering degree at Imperial College London 2015-2019.

+Project title: **Investigating the kinetics of cancer-derived extracellular vesicles diffusing across a tissue model**